Coder-RD/SQL-Challenge/README.md

 ## 🧠 Concepts Practiced

-- ✅ JOIN Operations
 - ✅ INNER JOIN
+- ✅ Multiple Table JOINs
+- ✅ Students Table
+- ✅ Friends Table
+- ✅ Packages Table
-- ✅ Subqueries
+- ✅ Relational Data Analysis
-- ✅ MAX()
+- ✅ Salary Comparison
-- ✅ SUM()
+- ✅ Comparing Student and Friend Salaries
-- ✅ GROUP BY
+- ✅ Joining Related Records
-- ✅ HAVING
+- ✅ WHERE Condition
 - ✅ ORDER BY
-- ✅ Aggregate Functions
-- ✅ Finding Maximum Scores
-- ✅ Calculating Total Scores
-- ✅ Grouping Scores by Hacker
+- ✅ Ascending Salary Sorting
-- ✅ Leaderboard Analysis
+- ✅ Multi-Table Query Construction
-- ✅ Filtering Zero Scores
+- ✅ Filtering Based on Related Data
-- ✅ Descending Score Sorting
-- ✅ Hacker ID Sorting
-- ✅ Relational Data Analysis
+- ✅ Database Relationships
-- ✅ Advanced SQL Problem Solving
+- ✅ Logical SQL Problem Solving

 ---

 ## 📖 Problem-Solving Approach

-The **Contest Leaderboard** problem focuses on calculating the total score achieved by each hacker.

-For every hacker and challenge combination, the highest score obtained by that hacker is considered.

-The solution first finds the **maximum score for each hacker for each challenge**.
+The **Placements** challenge focuses on comparing the salaries of students with the salaries of their best friends.

+The problem uses three related tables:

+- **Students** – Contains student information.
+- **Friends** – Contains the relationship between a student and their best friend.
+- **Packages** – Contains salary information.

+The solution connects these tables using `JOIN` operations.

+The student's package information is compared with the package information of their best friend.

+Only those students are selected whose **best friend's salary is higher than their own salary**.

-The maximum scores are then combined and summed for every hacker to calculate the **total score**.
+The result is then sorted according to the friend's salary.

-The `Hackers` table is joined with the calculated results so that the hacker's **ID and name** can be displayed.

 The solution uses:

-- `MAX()` to find the highest score for each challenge.
-- `SUM()` to calculate the total score.
-- `GROUP BY` to group scores by hacker.
-- `HAVING` to remove hackers whose total score is zero.
+- `JOIN` to connect Students, Friends, and Packages.
+- Multiple aliases of the Packages table to compare two salary values.
+- `WHERE` to filter students based on salary comparison.
-- `ORDER BY` to sort the leaderboard.
+- `ORDER BY` to sort the final result.

-The final result is ordered by:

-**`total_score DESC, hacker_id ASC`**

-This means hackers with higher total scores appear first.
-If two hackers have the same total score, the hacker with the smaller `hacker_id` appears first.
+This challenge helped strengthen my understanding of **relational databases, multiple-table JOINs, table aliases, and comparison-based filtering**.

 ---

 ## 🎯 Learning Outcome

-Day 50 improved my understanding of:
+Day 52 improved my understanding of:

-- 🏆 Leaderboard-based SQL problems
-- 🔢 Using `MAX()` for maximum scores
-- 📊 Using `SUM()` for total scores
-- 🔗 Joining related data
+- 🔗 Joining multiple related tables
-- 🧠 Writing subqueries
-- 📌 Grouping data with `GROUP BY`
+- 🗄️ Understanding table relationships
+- 💰 Comparing values between related records
+- 👥 Working with student and friend relationships
+- 📊 Analyzing salary information
-- 🔍 Filtering grouped results with `HAVING`
+- 🔍 Filtering records using conditions
+- 📌 Using table aliases
-- 📈 Sorting aggregated results
+- 📈 Sorting results
-- 🧩 Combining multiple SQL concepts
-- 🗄️ Relational database analysis
-- 💻 Writing structured and efficient SQL queries
+- 🧩 Building multi-table SQL queries
-- 🧠 Improving logical and analytical thinking
+- 🧠 Improving logical thinking
+- 💻 Strengthening SQL problem-solving skills

 ---

-# 🆕 Day 51 – SQL Project Planning

-## 📌 Challenge Information

-- 💻 **Platform:** HackerRank
-- 🗄️ **Language:** SQL
-- 🏆 **Challenge:** SQL Project Planning
-- 📅 **Day:** 51
-- ✅ **Status:** Completed
-- 🧠 **SQL Dialect:** DB2 SQL

----

-## 🧠 Concepts Practiced

-- ✅ SQL Project Planning
-- ✅ Working with project-related data
-- ✅ Date-based SQL analysis
-- ✅ Grouping related records
-- ✅ Identifying project start and end dates
-- ✅ Query logic and problem solving
-- ✅ Data analysis using SQL
-- ✅ Sorting query results
-- ✅ HackerRank SQL problem solving

----

-## 📖 Problem-Solving Approach

-The **SQL Project Planning** challenge focuses on analyzing project-related records using SQL.

-The solution requires identifying project information from the available data and applying SQL query logic to organize and analyze the project records.

-This challenge helped me practice working with project data, date-related information, grouping, sorting, and logical SQL query construction.

----

-## 🎯 Learning Outcome

-Day 51 improved my understanding of:

-- 🗄️ SQL project-based problem solving
-- 📅 Working with date-related data
-- 📊 Analyzing project records
-- 🔍 Filtering and organizing data
-- 📌 Grouping related records
-- 📈 Sorting SQL results
-- 🧠 Logical and analytical SQL thinking
-- 💻 Writing structured SQL queries

----

 ## 📂 Files Added

-- 💻 `SQL Project Planning.sql`
+- 💻 `Placements.sql`
-- 📸 `Screenshot 2026-09-15 180330.png`
+- 📸 `Screenshot 2026-09-16 095852.png`

 ---